Birational morphisms and Poisson moduli spaces: Invisible sheaves and minimal lifts

 In particular, if we express $D$ in terms of the orthonormal basis $e_f$, then every coefficient must be either 0 or 1.
 In other words,

 for some subset $S$ of the set of exceptional components.
-Since the sheaf $\sO_D\otimes {\cal L}(\sO_D)$ has Euler characteristic 0 and is contained in the exceptional sheaf $\pi^!\sO_Y/\sO_X$, it too is exceptional.
-We thus conclude that the exceptional subsheaves of $\pi^!\sO_Y/\sO_X$ are in order-preserving bijection with the sets of exceptional components.
-Since $c_1(\sO_D\otimes {\cal L}(\sO_D))=D$, the claim about Chern classes of subquotients in maximal chains follows.
+Since the sheaf $\sO_D(D)$ has Euler characteristic 0 and is contained in the invisible sheaf $\pi^!\sO_Y/\sO_X$, it too is invisible.
+We thus conclude that the invisible subsheaves of $\pi^!\sO_Y/\sO_X$ are in order-preserving bijection with the sets of exceptional components.
+Since $c_1(\sO_D(D))=D$, the claim about Chern classes of subquotients in maximal chains follows.

 If $E$ is a subquotient in some maximal chain, with $c_1(E)=g$, then

 where $S$ is any set of exceptional components containing $g$.
 We thus need to show that for any such sheaf, $\sHom_Y(P_f,E)$ is scheme-theoretically supported on $\sO_{\pi(f)}$; that it has length $f^\vee\cdot e_g$ follows from a Chern class computation.
 Factor $\pi=\pi_1\circ\pi_2$ with $\pi_1$ monoidal, having exceptional curve $e$.
 If $f\ne e$, then